dillongraveline/follow-markdown-links/README.md

 > Modified to work with Obsidian-like link structures.

 This vim plugin enables browsing through your markdown files by using links between them (like a personal wiki).
-You just have to move the cursor to a link and press ENTER.
+You just have to move the cursor to a link and press SPACE.

 Example of links